OpenKore/openkore/README.md

 ## Contributing

 OpenKore is developed by a [team](https://github.com/OpenKore/openkore/graphs/contributors) located around the world.
-Check out the [documentation](http://openkore.com/index.php/Manual) and if necessary submit a pull request!
+Check out the [documentation](http://openkore.com/index.php/Manual) and if necessary, submit a pull request.

 ## Contacts